 Skiers or riders 12-16 years old can join us with a parent.
 16 years and over are able to join without accompaniment.

-Alpenglow also provides avalanche kits free of charge for those who don’t own their own gear.
-Beacon, probe and shovel are required
+Alpenglow also provides avalanche kits for a small daily fee for those who don’t own their own gear.
+Beacon, probe, and shovel are required.

 Alpenglow Expeditions operates under a special use permit from the Tahoe, Inyo and Eldorado National Forests.
 This institution is an equal opportunity provider.